JoaoCioffi/hyperion-project/cloudera-quickstart-environment/readme.md

 In this case you need to download a full built app (e.g a CentOS redhat based) that has the Cloudera environment inside.

 In a nutshell: first install virtual-box in your OS and then import your cloudera-quickstart appliance using a VM.

+# 🔴 Disclaimer 🔴

+The original tutorial was built to work with Ubuntu 16.04 and I tried it using Ubuntu 22.04.2 LTS.
+It worked normally including all the Cloudera basic services, it demonstrated a stable response.
+The only issue I've noticed was some warning msgs related to deprecated versions (probably related to the docker older images).
+You can use it by your own risk.